The best quotes from the most trusted insurance companies

 boxes and packages

-But when you pull into your driveway, there is no package to be found.
+But when you pull into your driveway, there are no packages to be found.

 Porch Pirates have struck again!